learnlearnin/learnlearnin.github.io/content/android-development.md

 You also need to have Android Studio and a computer that can run Android Studio without crashing.

+### Gradle

+Gradle is complicated.
+Build a good mental model of how it works.
+For example, all the "configuration" you see are actually function calls [as this article explains](https://www.bruceeckel.com/2021/01/02/the-problem-with-gradle/).
+Then you read a [very passionate response to that by a gradle lover](https://melix.github.io/blog/2021/01/the-problem-with-gradle.html).
+Make sure you [saw this video turning complex build into a plugin](https://www.youtube.com/watch?v=MaansFoPHKg) and the [accompanying blog post](https://melix.github.io/blog/2019/11/gradle-scripting.html)

 ## Architecture patterns

 Listen to [Adam McNeilly talk about MVC, MVP, MVVM, and MVI](https://www.youtube.com/watch?v=T7A-JbJBjyg).
 That gives you a pretty good start on what these architectures do.